 A selection of Ms. Wang's representative matters includes:

-- Tried cases to verdict in both state and federal courts and has obtained a money judgment in favor of her client insurer following a jury trial on its insurance fraud claim and the insured’s counterclaims for breach of contract and bad faith.
+- Successfully tried cases to verdict in both state and federal courts on breach of contract and tort claims, including obtaining a money judgment in favor of her client insurer following a jury trial on its insurance fraud claim and the insured’s counterclaims for breach of contract and bad faith.

 - Obtained judgments in favor of her clients in cases involving interpretation of what constitutes "sickness" versus "accidental bodily injury" within the meaning of insurance policies that provide different levels of benefits for claims due to either sickness or injury.